2ndBillingCycle/naev-wiki/Mission-Ideas.md

 ### Insane businessman
 A successful, aging businessman commissions you to investigate a number of increasingly-improbable conspiracies, growing progressively more agitated as you fail to find evidence that supports his conspiracy theories.
 Eventually, deciding that you're working for the Man and involved in a plot to kill him, he sends mercenaries after you and goes into hiding.

+### The simulated universe
+Some guy has gone crazy and is convinced he is in a simulation and wants to try to get out.
+He keeps on making the player try crazier and crazier things to have the player prove his theory with the guy in question dying at the end.

 ## Za'lek Missions
 ### Bioweapon